Playing a part in Southland's future

-Over a few years, the forum has been meeting regularly to work through the aspirations, values and objectives the Southland community hold for our water and land.
+Over several years, the forum met regularly to work through the aspirations, values and objectives the Southland community hold for our water and land.

-The forum is looking to identify the regulatory and non‑regulatory methods to achieve the community’s values and objectives.
-Ultimately a plan change will be required and notified in order to meet the NPS-FM requirement of setting limits by 2025.
-The NPS-FM gives national direction for freshwater management, recognising it as a matter of national importance and that Te Mana o te Wai is integral.
+The forum looked to identify the regulatory and non‑regulatory methods to achieve the community’s values and objectives.
+Ultimately a plan change was required and notified in order to meet the NPS-FM requirement of setting limits by 2025.
+The NPS-FM gave national direction for freshwater management, recognising it as a matter of national importance and that Te Mana o te Wai is integral.

 For more information, email firstname.lastname@example.org